VILLOUTREIXLab/plRNAseq/README.md

 unzip Paul.zip -d data/datasets/
 ```

-3) run main script:
+3) run main script:  (only for experimental datasets, for artificial with prosstt see 7. )
 ```
 python3 -u pl_main.py
 ```

-4) For average results :  note you may need to search good hyperparameters ...
+4) For average results :  (you may need to search good hyperparameters ...)
 ```
 python3 -u pl_main_average.py
 ```
-5) For Gridsearch hyperparameters : Note you may need computational ressources, in this case you may change few thing in code see next paragraph
+5) For Gridsearch hyperparameters :(you may need computational ressources)
 ```
 python3 -u pl_main_average_gridsearch.py
 ```

-6) In addition, if you want to use partial lebelling, you can use script :
+6) In addition, if you want to use create new partial lebelling, you can use script :
 ```
 python3 -u create_partial_label_ppp.py
 ```
-8) For prosstt dataset, in order to run , you need to downland some additional packages and create_da:
+7) For prosstt dataset, in order to run , you need to downland some additional packages contained in prosstt package, then create dataset with create_tree.ipynb and partial labelling data :
 ```
 pip install git+git://github.com/soedinglab/prosstt.git
 jupyter lab  create_tree.ipynb